genepi-freiburg/seqmeta/README.md

                 Show this help message and exit
 ```

-## Collect and Plot script
+## Collect and Plot results script

-This script combines the output of the chromosome-wise results of the groupTest.R script.
+The `collectAndPlotResults.R` script combines the output of the chromosome-wise results of the `groupTest.R` script.
 It collects all results per gene, calculates the "lambda" factor for each of the three tests,
 produces a QQ plot PDF with one page per test and writes XLSX (Excel) and TSV (tab-separated values) top result files.
-These files contain all the results that satisfy a given condition (such as 'burden_p < 0.05').
+These files contain all the results that satisfy a given condition (such as `burden_p < 0.05`).

 Fields of the result file (can be used in the filtering condition):
 * gene - Ensembl Gene ID